lmingtat/general-assembly-project/Named Entity Recognition on Airbnb/README.md

 ### Evaluation Findings

-The re-trained spaCy model performed the best with a close score of 95%, followed by our Bi-LSTM model, the NLTK model and then the base spaCy model.

-**Hence, if we ever need to run a model in production, we can consider to apply the spaCy model re-trained to our specific task at hand**
+**If we ever need to run a model in production, we can consider consider the approach of building your own Bi-LSTM model and re-train it to our specific task at hand**

 There seems to be a pattern here as well because the **re-trained** models outperform the un-retrained models.
 This would be an extreme advantage and could even cause the models to become overfitted to our training data.